Cannabis use disorder

 Children who have ingested, smoked, or inhaled vapors of marijuana have more pronounced and variable findings including drowsiness, irritability, nausea, vomiting, euphoria, behavioral changes, nystagmus, ataxia, conjunctival injection, dysarthria, tachycardia, hypertension, bradycardia, miosis, and dilated pupils.

-Severe cannabis overdose in children may lead to life-threatening state of depressed respirations, central nervous system depression, hyperkinesis, apnea, seizure, lethargy and deep coma.
+Severe cannabis overdose in children may lead to the life-threatening state of depressed respiration, central nervous system depression, hyperkinesis, apnea, seizure, lethargy, and deep coma.